What Do Koi Fish Eat? Everything You Need to Know

 Koi fish swimming in the pond.

 Koi fish eat worms, larvae, seeds, algae, insects, and small crustaceans.
-Technically omnivores, they will eat pretty much anything they can fit in their mouths.
-Koi don’t have teeth in their circular mouths, making it hard for them to bite or tear.
-Instead, they have fleshy mouths that are more designed for sucking in food.
+Technically omnivores, koi will eat pretty much anything they can fit in their mouths.
+Koi don’t have teeth in their circular mouths, which makes it hard for them to bite or tear food.
+Instead, their fleshy mouths are designed for sucking in food.

-Koi are known as “benthic feeders”.
-Benthic feeders live near the bottom of a body of water and subsist off of what they can find there.
-More commonly known as bottom feeders, koi sweep the sediment bed of the body of water they live in, searching for any food they can find.
-While they mostly eat from the bottom of sediment beds, modern domestication has allowed them to eat floating debris and food.
-This makes fish feedings a regular aspect of owning koi.
+Koi are known as benthic feeders.
+Benthic feeders live near the bottom of a body of water and subsist on what they find there.
+Commonly called bottom feeders, koi sweep the sediment bed of the water that they live in, searching for food.
+While they primarily eat from the bottom of sediment beds, modern domestication has allowed them to eat floating debris and food.

 Since they have no teeth, many people feed koi food pellets with their bare hands.
-As the koi feeds, it often sucks the person’s fingers and is quite ticklish.
-You don’t have to be worried about swimming or placing your hands in water where koi are present as they aren’t harmful to humans.
+As the koi feed, they often suck on the person’s fingers, which can feel quite ticklish.
+You don’t have to worry about swimming or placing your hands in water where koi are present, as they aren’t harmful to humans.

-When koi are introduced into wild habitats, they are known to be quite destructive.
-Their destructive nature comes from the way they eat.
+When koi are introduced into wild habitats, they can be destructive because of their feeding habits.
 As they glide along the bottom of a waterway, they cause debris and sediment to loosen and unsettle.
-Known as “turbidity,” the unsettled sediment reduces light penetration and stops plants from taking root, often killing them.
-Additionally, the extra sediment can be so severe that humans and animals alike can’t drink the water.
+Known as turbidity, the unsettled sediment reduces light penetration and stops plants from taking root, often killing them.
+The increased sediment can make the water so cloudy that it becomes undrinkable for humans and animals.

 A complete list of the foods koi fish eat: